 Guidance for Commissioners and Providers Supporting Implementation of the Quality Standards for Supporting Male Victims/Survivors of Sexual Violence is available at the Male Survivor Partnership website

-Following a section process in February/March 2018, 10 services have been selected to trial the Independent Accreditation, Monitoring and Support programme due to complete in March 2019.
+Following a section process in February/March 2018, 10 sites have been selected to trial the Independent Accreditation, Monitoring and Support programme due to complete in March 2019.

 - The Oak Centre SARC (Northern Devon Healthcare NHS Trust)